 Even as Mau-Mau watched her children be sold into slavery and separated from her, she said, “[Those] are the same stars, and that is the same moon, that look down upon your brothers and sisters and which they see as they look up to them, though they are ever so far away from us and each other.”

-Sojourner showed a deep dedication to her own children, too.
+Truth showed a deep dedication to her own children, too.
 When she escaped to freedom with her infant daughter in 1862, she had to leave four children behind.
-Sojourner later discovered that one of her children, Peter, had been illegally sold into slavery.
+Truth later discovered that one of her children, Peter, had been illegally sold into slavery.

 With the help of an abolitionist family, she successfully sued the enslavers who took her 5-year-old son.
-Sojourner was the first Black woman to sue a white man and win.
+Truth was the first Black woman to sue a white man and win.

 In 1901, Edith Roosevelt, mom to six children and wife to Theodore Roosevelt, became First Lady, and one of the largest First Families moved into the White House.
 Of course, the expectations for both motherhood and the role of First Lady were different back then — today a mother in the White House has to juggle the demands and duties of both occupations, all while under media scrutiny.

 What was unique about Edith and Theodore, however, was their involvement in their children’s lives at the time, particularly in light of Theodore’s duties as president.
-“In part we see the Roosevelts as such ‘good’ parents because they did more with their children than most elite, white parents of the era, and in that way come closer to our modern definition of ‘good’ parents,” Stacy says.
+“In part, we see the Roosevelts as such ‘good’ parents because they did more with their children than most elite, white parents of the era, and in that way come closer to our modern definition of ‘good’ parents,” Cordery says.

 That did not stop Theodore from praising his wife in a letter to a friend: “I do not think my eyes are blinded by affection when I say that she has combined to a degree I have never seen in any other woman the power of being the best of wives and mothers, the wisest manager of the household, and at the same time being the ideal great lady and mistress of the White House.”